chachie/lisp-diary/README.md

 # Tagging notes

 You can tag notes by writing a list of topics inside brackets.
-This make searching through the notes easier, using the *topic-search* command.
+This makes searching through the notes easier using the **M-x topic-search** command.

 For example, let's say you occasionally find nice articles to read.
 You can add a link to the article and tag it with `[article]` within your diary entry for the day.
-Later, you can review the list of articles simply by doing a *topic-search* with the word article.
-If you need to be more specific in your topic search, for example, looking only for coding related articles, then you can simply expand that in the tag `[article coding]`.
+Later, you can review the list of articles simply by doing a **M-x topic-search** with the word article.
+If you need to be more specific in your topic search, for example, looking only for coding related articles, then you can include that in the tag `[article coding]`.

 # Basic workflow: #